 In the same way, you must put it in the fridge within 2 hours of heating it, so it does not get spoilt.
 Now that that’s out of the way.
 Let’s move on to more interesting things.

-How do you keep pasta moist when reheating it in the microwave?
+How do you keep pasta moist when reheating pasta in microwave?

-First, you have to ask; does my pasta have sauce or not?
-This is such a huge determining factor because it helps you decide what approach you should take in microwaving your pasta.
+First, you have to ask, do my pasta dishes have sauce or not?
+This is a huge determining factor because it helps you decide what approach to microwaving leftover pasta.

-If your pasta has no sauce, then you should add a few drops of water, milk, cream or oil (depending on what you made the pasta with in the first place).
-When pasta dries out, it tastes yuck.
+If your pasta has no sauce, then you should add a few drops of water, milk, cream, or oil (depending on what you made the pasta with in the first place).
+When plain pasta dries out, it tastes yuck.
 So, you want to keep it moist.

 Still on the preservation of moisture, the USDA Food Safety and Inspection Service advise that food is covered while being microwaved.
 This will prevent any unwanted crunchiness and unnecessary dryness.

-If your pasta has sauce, you don’t want it covered too tightly.
+If your pasta dishes have sauce, you don’t want it covered too tightly.
 Use a vented lid or plastic wrap with a few holes in it.
 This allows the excess moisture to evaporate and prevents any soggy mess.

 Pasta is not that kinda food you microwave on high heat.
 It’s super vulnerable and could dry out before you say Jack!
 So, keep the heat level low.
 Heat for short periods.
 Stir.
 Heat again.
 Until your food is ready.